- Name two advantages of good inventory management practices.

 The Food Buying Guide for Child Nutrition Programs also has an online calculator you can use to estimate how much food to purchase.
 Like the print copy, it is organized by meal component and contains several categories within each component.
 The Food Buying Guide Calculator rounds up to the nearest whole purchase unit or next quarter pound with the information it computes.

-Working with the Menu
+Working With the Menu

 Inventory management begins with the menu.
 The menu dictates what types and how frequently foods and other items need to be purchased.
 Cycle menus are an excellent way to manage inventory because they allow for predictability of necessary supplies, which improves forecasting.
 Forecasting refers to the ability to make an informed prediction when placing orders, based on previous results.
 Planning menus ahead of time—including using cycle menus—ordering forecasts are more accurate.